jovanbulck/sgx-pte/README.md

    mean, stddev) on stdout using R. Also, a histogram of the distribution is created in plot.pdf (using gnuplot).

+**Note:** the raw microbenchmark data used to generate Table 1 in the paper can be found in the `$GRAPHENE/LibOS/shim/test/apps/hello/paper-data` directory.

 # License

 The code base is based on the Graphene-SGX project, which is itself licensed